Sample ePortfolio Syllabus w/ Digital Tracks

 - Twine Shortcuts: Twine “Cookbook” (shortcuts for styalistics)(The ‘cookbook’ for Twine if your students want to get fancy and learn the shortcuts for stylistic changes).

 - Twine Hosting: http://philome.la/(This is a site that will host/publish student’s Twine games for free, giving them an independent link to distribute it with.
 Note: There’s some gray area about ‘publishing’ students projects this way, but my students have used it successfully in the past).

-The annotated links for Website Resources, Image Editing, Video Editing, Audio Editing, and Game Design are courtesy of Peter Berge, summer 2019.
+The annotated links for Website Resources, Image Editing, Video Editing, Audio Editing, and Game Design are courtesy of PS Berge, summer 2019.